iocanel/yapt/README.md

 ## overview
 A simple pomodoro tool as simple as a bash script.
-My initial intention was to use something like: https://github.com/gingivitis/i3-pomodoro, but I was discouraged due to node.
+My initial intention was to use something like: https://github.com/gingivitis/i3-pomodoro, but I was discouraged due to nodejs.
 So, I decided to write a script that just uses shell and has no other requirements.

 ## features